walshbr/walshbr.github.io/pages/byte-sized-pedagogy.md

     * Lisa Tagliaferri, Head of Developer Education at Chainguard
         * Blurb:
             * Interdisciplinary teaching wins and fails: when it works and when it doesn’t.
 With tales from the digital humanities.
+*  **On Process**.
+Tuesday, 9/25/25 from 1:00-2:00PM ET. {% comment %} Register [here](https://cal.lib.virginia.edu/event/15280577). {% endcomment %}
+    * Jennifer Isasi, Assistant Director of the Office of Digital Pedagogies and Initiatives and Director of the Digital Liberal Arts Research Initiative at The Pennsylvania State University
+        * Blurb:
+            * In my Foundations in DH course, students completed project documentation in lieu of a traditional final project, systematically recording the digital research processes they were already using in other classes or MA thesis work but that they had never formally documented.
+I'll share the key challenges my multilingual students encountered when transforming invisible research decisions into transparent, sustainable documentation, and the collaborative strategies we developed to overcome them.
+        * Suggested Citation and Deposit
+            * Isasi, Jennifer.“On The Process of Teaching Their First Documentation,” #ByteSizedPedagogy Series.
+September25, 2025. [https://doi.org/10.17613/3hpc2-c9b62](https://doi.org/10.17613/3hpc2-c9b62)
+    *  Sean Keenan, Educational Technology Specialist at Bryn Mawr College
+        * Blurb:
+            * Process Oriented Guided Inquiry Learning follows an instructional approach that asks students to take ownership of their own education through structured inquiry in a group exploration.
+I will share my own perspective on implementing POGIL strategies in short workshops and intensive settings as a non-instructional staff member, contrasting my experiences with traditional classroom applications.